 Usually, I felt like a reporter, not a like writer who was creating, inventing or imagining what was going on.
 Sometimes I even felt as if I were writing an “as told to” book, or that I was a ghost writer recruited by the characters to take dictation, and then write their story for them.

 As discussed in my post “Who’s Afraid of the Big, Bad Block?
 (Part 1)“, it’s this kind of convoluted character life path that can be a factor in much of the frustration writers often report with the writing process, and even in the manifestation of writer’s block.
 Rather than let their characters mosey along, making their own unreliable choices, some writers expend excess mental energy on trying to ride herd on their imaginary friends, as if they had a deadline to reach the railhead at Dodge.
-The exhaustion of trying to force characters along a plotted path can end up making these writers feel like the “ghost riders” in this old song:
+The exhaustion of trying to force characters along a plotted path can end up making these writers feel like the specters in the old “western” song, Ghost Riders in the Sky.

 If you’ve always been a “planner,” but have been suffering with rebellious characters or writer’s block, try following your characters around instead of trying to lead or drive them along a predetermined path.
 If you don’t like the term “pantser,” because to some it suggests a lack of skill or discipline, then call it reporting, or even ghost writing: after all, it’s life in the Parallel Universe we’re talking about, and there, as here, life just happens.